Criminology with a northern flavour.

-Students wishing to pursue the Diploma in Northern Justice and Criminology must also fulfill the pre-requisite requirement for:
+Note: Students intending to pursue the Diploma in Northern Justice and Criminology must also fulfill the prerequisite requirement for:

-- Math 130 is also strongly recommended for students taking Math 105
+- MATH 130 is strongly recommended for students taking MATH 105

-If students do not meet either admission requirement, they should explore entry options with a Program Advisor.
+Students who do not meet either admission requirement may explore entry options with a Program Advisor.

 To graduate with a certificate students must complete 30 credits, including: